sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 Widget Changes:

-* Feature: Event List (Pro) - Added "Remove All Upcoming Events Except Next One" functionality, facilitating the removal of all upcoming events except for the next scheduled event for streamlined event management.
+* Feature: Event List (Pro) - Added &quot;Remove All Upcoming Events Except Next One&quot; functionality, facilitating the removal of all upcoming events except for the next scheduled event for streamlined event management.
 * Feature: Animated Icon Box (Pro) - Added Description Opacity option to customize the opacity level of descriptions for enhanced visual aesthetics and readability.
 * Feature: Underline Animated Button (Free) - Added Animation Move Amount option, enabling users to customize the amount of movement in animations for enhanced visual effects.
 * Feature: Remote Tabs (Pro) - Added Item Min Height option for better customization; users can now set a minimum height for items displayed.
-* Feature: Load More / Infinite Scroll (Pro) - Added the "Show Load More Button Icon" option to enhance interface; users can now customize the icon displayed for the load more button.
+* Feature: Load More / Infinite Scroll (Pro) - Added the &quot;Show Load More Button Icon&quot; option to enhance interface; users can now customize the icon displayed for the load more button.
-* Feature: Mega Menu (Pro) - Added a new functionality enabling "Expand / Collapse Visible On" option, allowing expansion or collapse of visibility based on specific criteria.
+* Feature: Mega Menu (Pro) - Added a new functionality enabling &quot;Expand / Collapse Visible On&quot; option, allowing expansion or collapse of visibility based on specific criteria.
 * Feature: Side Menu (Pro) - Added Menu Padding option.
 This new feature allows to add padding to the container of the Menu items.
 * Feature: Woo Product Grid (Pro) - Made Content Padding, Category Label Spacing, and Title Spacing options responsive for improved adaptability across various screen sizes and devices.
 * Feature: Icon Image Content Box (Free) - Implemented functionality to link Icon and Title to the same destination as the Image.